CVector-Energy/cvec-python/README.md

 - `value`: The tag's value during the span.
 - `tag_name`: The name of the tag.
 - `raw_start_at`: The timestamp of the value change that initiated this span's value.
 This will be greater than or equal to the query's `start_at` if one was specified.
 - `raw_end_at`: The timestamp marking the end of this span's constant value.
-For the newest span (first in the returned list), this is the query's `end_at` parameter (if specified, otherwise `None`).
+For the newest span, the value is `None`.
 For other spans, it's the `raw_start_at` of the chronologically newer preceding span in the list.
-If the query's `end_at` is not specified and it's the newest span based on available data, this field will be `None`, indicating the span continues indefinitely.
 - `id`: Currently `None`.
 In a future version of the SDK, this will be the span's unique identifier.
 - `metadata`: Currently `None`.
 In a future version, this can be used to store annotations or other metadata related to the span.